zeezephyr/urbanism-guide/content/en/austin/get_involved.md

 - High
   - Event planning
   - Organizing
-  - TODO

 ## Getting Informed

 There are many places to get informed on Austin urbanism and find many things to do.
 A non-exhaustive list is below.
-If you know of something we missed please let us know here: TODO.
+If you know of something we missed [please let us know here](https://github.com/zeezephyr/urbanism-guide/discussions/23#discussion-5695516).

 ### Organizations

-TODO: Update list

 | Name                    | Description (from org's website)                                                                                                                                                                                                                                                                                                           | Website                                                        | Chat / Join                                                            | Social Media                                                         | Dip your toes                                                                                |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------- | ---------------------------------------------------------------------- | -------------------------------------------------------------------- | -------------------------------------------------------------------------------------------- |